ADVRHumanoids/concert_description/README.md

 # modular_description
 ROS package containing modular's simulation scripts and launch files

+## Docker image
+A ready-to-use Docker container is provided, and it can be executed with `./run-docker.bash`.
+Upon first execution, a lot of data might be downloaded.
+The container can be used to follow the rest of this readme.

 ## Dependencies

  - ROS (desktop full is recommended, `moveit-core`)